 All blog posts are licensed using a CC-BY-SA 4.0 license.
 You are free to copy or share this information in any form.
 You may also adapt and build upon this material for commercial and noncommercial.
 If you chose to share, adapt, or use this information, you must give credit to Spring Learning Services, LLC and indicate if changes were made.
 All material must be shared using the same terms

-This material is based on my interpretation of the AP World History Course and Exam Description and my experience working in education for the past decade.
+This material is based on my interpretation of the AP US History Course and Exam Description and my experience working in education for the past decade.
 The views expressed on this page are my own.
 AP® and Advanced Placement® are trademarks registered and owned by the College Board, which is not affiliated with, and does not endorse, this site.